ckhunsr1/PUMICE/README.md

 ### Tool overview

 To run PUMICE, two steps are required.
 1. First, we need to run nested cross-validation to determine which window type and penalty factor are optimal (i.e. least mean cross-validated error) for each gene.
 This step is computationally intensive; therefore, we require users to run this step using parallel computation for the 22 autosomes and each window type.
-Users can further split the job into multiple jobs using the options total_file_num and file_num.
+Users can further split each job into multiple jobs using the options total_file_num and file_num.
 ```
    Rscript PUMICE.nested_cv.R
       --geno [Path to genotype data]